findthemasks/findthemasks/README.md

 ## Current setup

-- The website reads from a google sheet, generates a json blob, which is rendered by a Node server.
+- The website reads from a Google sheet, generates a json blob, which is rendered by a Node server.

 ## Reading our data to build your own frontend